 Stockholm Food Tours offers several different food tours that highlight both local cuisine, as well as the range of ethnic foods available throughout Stockholm.
 Some tours focus on a neighborhood while others are all about an experience.
 I took the Culinary Sodermalm Food Tour which featured the neighborhood’s diverse and trendy food scene.
 Tastings included Chinese, Italian, Indian, and Swedish bites with, of course, chocolate, sweets, and fika to finish.
 The guide was friendly, knowledgeable, and adapted the tour to meet everyone’s dietary needs.
 This was my one of my favorite tours in Stockholm.
 I highly recommend it as a way to go local and get to know Stockholm through its food.

-Pro Tip: If you don’t have the time or budget for a food tour, still make time to eat in Soldermalm.
-From ethnic cuisine to classicly prepared Swedish fish to sweet treats, Soldermalm is a foodie’s delight.
+Pro Tip: If you don’t have the time or budget for a food tour, still make time to eat in Sodermalm.
+From ethnic cuisine to classicly prepared Swedish fish to sweet treats, Sodermalm is a foodie’s delight.

-Have you read Steig Larsson’s Millenium Trilogy beginning with The Girl with the Dragon Tattoo?
+Have you read Steig Larsson’s Millennium Trilogy beginning with The Girl with the Dragon Tattoo?
 The books were written and set in Stockholm, as well as other areas of Sweden.
-The Millenium tour retraces the steps of the lead characters, Mikael Blomkvist and Lisbeth Salander.
-Starting along Bellmansgatan and continuing into Soldermalm, the guide passes by the Millenium Office and where Mikael and Lisbeth lived.
+The Millennium tour retraces the steps of the lead characters, Mikael Blomkvist and Lisbeth Salander.
+Starting along Bellmansgatan and continuing into Sodermalm, the guide passes by the Millennium Office and where Mikael and Lisbeth lived.
 Along the way, the guide interweaves information and anecdotes about Steig Larsson’s life and influences in order to analyze the books further.
 I’d read this series of books before my visit to Stockholm.
 When I returned home, I reread the first book.
 Wow!
 The story sprung off pages with the images of Stockholm fresh in my mind.

 12. Stockholm Free Walking Tour